Aghu Tharrnggala language

 Aghu Tharrnggala is an extinct Paman language of the Cape York Peninsula in Queensland, Australia.
 Like several languages in the area, it is often referred to as Gogo Mini (Kuku-Mini) 'good speech'.
 Some sources treat Ikarranggali, and Alngula (Alungul) as synonyms.
 However, they are distinct languages.

-Aghu Tharrnggala is demonstrably related to Kuku-Thaypan.
+Aghu Tharrnggala is demonstrably related to Kuku-Thaypan and Rarmul.
 The two may also have been related to Takalak, although there is insufficient information for this to be certain.

+Phonology

+Consonants

+The consonant phonemes of Aghu Tharrnggala are located in the chart below.